pjakiela/ECON379/exercises/E7B-TWFE.md

 display r(mean)
 ```

+In the first line, we calculate a variable that is the value of the outcome variable
+multiplied by the associated residual from a regression of `treatment` on country and year fixed effects.
+We then use the `egen` command to sum these terms across all observations.
+In the next two lines,
+we sum up the observation-level values of the square of our residualized treatment variable.
+The last three lines use these two sums - which appear in the algebra above - to caluculate
+the TWFE estimator of the treatment effect by hand (in some sense).

 If you have done this correctly, you will see that our original two-way fixed effects coefficient,
 the coefficient from our regression of `gross_enroll` on `tresid`, and the mean of our new variable
 `twfecoef` are all identical (though the associated standard errors are different).
 Thus, we've shown that
-the two-way fixed effects coefficient is a weighted sum of the values of the outcome variable (as is always
+the two-way fixed effects coefficient is a weighted sum of the values of the outcome variable (like
-the case in a univariate OLS regression).
+any coefficient from a univariate OLS regression).

 <br>